Georgia Harrison: Stephen Bear case

 In December 2020, Harrison discovered that her ex-boyfriend Stephen Bear uploaded CCTV footage of the pair having sex to his OnlyFans account that was filmed and published without Harrison's consent, and reported it to police.
 In the criminal trial that concluded in December 2022, Bear was sentenced to 21 months in prison after being found guilty of voyeurism and disclosing private, sexual photographs and films.
 Harrison described giving evidence in the trial as excruciating, that she was sitting in the witness box while the jury of nine men and three women looked through pages of video stills, confirming that each featured her; saying "I could tell the jury was absolutely cringing" and "I was in a private garden in a private moment that I thought was between me and one other person.
 To know people have seen it is hard.
 To see people seeing it while they can see you is harder."

-Bear was released from HMP Brixton in January 2024 after serving only 10 months of his original sentence, and remained on licence under conditions for the rest of the original sentence.
+Bear was released from HMP Brixton in January 2024 after serving 10 months of his original sentence, and remained on licence under conditions for the rest of the original sentence.

 In the civil claim, Bear was ordered to pay Harrison £207,900 in compensation damages, which she stated she would be partly donating to multiple charities that supported her and other victims of image-based sexual abuse.
 However, in March 2024, the court heard that none of the damages had yet been paid, and gave Bear a confiscation order of £22,305 that came from profits he illegally made from uploading the footage, which was paid to HM Treasury and distributed to police charities.